MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 Use a **DropDownButton** control when the button has a flyout that contains more options.
 The default chevron provides a visual indication that the button includes a flyout.

 Use a **SplitButton** control when you want the user to be able to initiate an immediate action or choose from additional options independently.

+Use a **ToggleButton** control when you want the user to be able to immediately switch between two mutually exclusive states, and a button is the best fit for your UI needs.
+Unless your UI benefits from a button, it might be a better choice to use an [AppBarToggleButton](/uwp/api/windows.ui.xaml.controls.appbartogglebutton), [CheckBox](checkbox.md), [RadioButton](radio-button.md), or [ToggleSwitch](toggles.md).

 ## Examples